 The Crown Prosecution Service (CPS) prosecutes criminal cases that have been investigated by the police and other investigative organisations in England and Wales, making operational decisions fairly and objectively by following our Code for Crown Prosecutors, and independently of the police and government.
-If a case meets our legal test we authorise the police to charge the defendant.
+If a case meets our legal test we charge the suspect, present the evidence and ask a court to find the defendant guilty.

 You can find out more about our role on our website here.